J0s3f/bt747/BT747/README.txt

 - Qstarz BT-Q1000
 - i.Trek Z1

+It also works for the following devices that have a slightly different log format:
+- Holux GR-241;
+- Holux M-241.

 It can also be used to configure a other devices with the MTK chipset.
 The log capabilities of the SW will then be useless for you.